 DIY Product Photography Tips for Your Online ShopMarch 10, 2015 - Max

-Product photography is different from taking snapshots of your friends and family — lighting, quality and equipment become much more important when the success of your business is on the line!
+DIY Product photography is different from taking snapshots of your friends and family — lighting, quality, and product photography equipment become much more important when the success of your business is on the line!

-This article will teach you some DIY techniques to improve your product photography.
+This article will teach you some DIY product photography techniques to improve your overall product imagery.
 We’re not going to talk about equipment that costs hundreds or thousands of dollars.
 Instead, we’ll share budget techniques that can be used to get quality results with just a few pieces of equipment.